woodrush/lambda-8cc/README.md

 }
 ```

-This program can be compiled by lambda-8cc out of the box as follows:
+The same program can be compiled by lambda-8cc out of the box as follows:

 ```sh
 $ cat lambda-8cc.Blc examples/rot13.c | bin/uni++ -o > a.out